hariharanv01/flexible-jekyll/_posts/2016-08-27-OAuth-2-debunked.markdown

 ### Implicit Grant

 Sometimes, the Client will be a dumb client - not a server and like mobile apps, browser JS client, etc. In this case, the clients are usually not capable of confidentially maintaining their client credentials and also cannot host a redirection endpoint that the Service provider can redirect the resource owner to.
 These clients are called public clients since they cannot confidentially maintain their client credentials and are hence issued only Client id without client secret.
-Also, since these clients are not servers they cannot host a redirection endpoint and hence cannot use authorization code grant(as the service provider will need to redirect the resource owner to the client redirection uri with the auth code in authorization code grant).
+Also, since these clients are not servers they cannot host a redirection endpoint and hence cannot use authorization code grant(as the service provider will need to redirect the resource owner to the client redirection ur with the auth code in authorization code grant).

 These clients, hence, will need to use implicit grant type.
 In this grant type, Clients are issued directly the Access token after resource owner consent.